-Each site investigator or designee is expected to complete a single sign-off of a participant's study data (one sign-off for each participant at his/her site) once the participant terminates from the study and site staff have resolved all data queries for the given participant.
-SCHARP will inform site investigators when investigator sign off of participant data should be completed.
-By completing this participant-level sign-off in the Medidata Rave study database, the investigator or designee attests that the data has been reviewed and is deemed to be accurate. iMedidata users will use their login credentials as their electronic signature (see image below).
-Please refer to the "Electronic Signature" section of the Medidata Rave

-Electronic Data Capture (EDC) Training Manual and/or the Investigator e-Learning module for specific instructions.
+Each site investigator or designee is expected to complete a single sign-off of a participant's study data (one sign-off for each participant at his site) once the participant terminates from the study and site staff have resolved all data queries for the given participant.
+By completing this participant-level sign-off in the Medidata Rave study database, the investigator or designee attests that the data has been reviewed and is deemed accurate. iMedidata users will use their login credentials as their electronic signature (see image below).
+Please refer to the "Electronic Signature" section of the Medidata Rave Electronic Data Capture (EDC) Training Manual and/or the Investigator e-Learning module for specific instructions.